dsanz17/ai-native-morning-cockpit/README.md

 A Streamlit prototype of an AI-enabled CFO cockpit for a European bank.
 The application converts synthetic banking data into a morning health check, interactive stress testing, forward-looking forecasts, and a conversational financial assistant.

 > **Disclaimer**
 > All data, scenarios, thresholds, calculations and outputs in this repository are synthetic and illustrative.
 They are calibrated only to approximate the scale of a Dutch universal bank.
-They do **not** represent ABN AMRO data, internal models, approved risk appetite, regulatory requirements, or financial advice.

 ## Problem